|

 playing good music and at this time they are playing high-grade,

 standard music.
-Spooner can well be proud of their band and under
+Spooner can well be proud of their band and

 the management of Dr. Geo.
 N. Lemmer, Geo.
 W. Harmon and William